ChrisGatehouse/Rusty_PresentParsing/README.md

   - Move from CLI to GUI
   - Generate new CSV or datafile that is easily consumed by other programs to generate graphs/charts

 Information on and PresetMon can be found here: https://github.com/GameTechDev/PresentMon

+# License

+This program is licenced under the "MIT License".
+Please see the file 'LICENSE' in this distribution for license terms.